FAQs: COVID-19 (novel coronavirus)

 Q: Are employees being screened upon entrance?

-Q: With the weather warming up, is the courtyard open to walk around?
+Q: Is the courtyard open to walk around?

 A: Yes.
 The courtyard entrances in University Hospital and University Hospital South have been opened for employees to access and enjoy the outdoors as the weather improves.
 The outer perimeter gates of the courtyard will remain secured 24/7.
 Employees are expected to continue wearing masks and maintain 6-feet social distancing practices within the courtyard area.
 DPSS will secure and monitor the courtyard at all times to ensure the safety of our employees.